miha42-github/company_dns/README.md

 1. Determine if feasible to talk to the companies house API for gathering data from the UK
     1. Initial feasibility has been checked, but the value of the data is still being evaluated
-2. Research other pools of public data which can serve to enrich
-    1. There are additional data pools including NAICS and UK SIC codes which could be added.
-Additional Industry Code data sources by country are likely a first target to add.
-The deeper question is how to merge these data sources for a kind of universal classification.
-3. Evaluate if financial data can be added from EDGAR, Wikipedia and Companies House
+2. Evaluate if financial data can be added from EDGAR, Wikipedia and Companies House
 4. Provide instructions/details for running on a Pi or Arm based system
     1. Since one of the target docker images is for ARM, the next logical step is to provide instructions for running on a Pi.

-### The Lagniappe
-Run on a RasberryPi: To be reauthored

 # License
 Since this code falls under a liberal Apache-V2 license it is provided as is, without warranty or guarantee of support.
 Feel free to fork the code, but please provide attribution to the authors.